codesedoc/DMSR/README.md

-# Learning Disentangled Meaning and Style Representations for Positive Text Reframing
+# Learning Disentangled Meaning and Style Representations for Positive Text Reframing [:link:](https://aclanthology.org/2023.inlg-main.31/)

-## Natural Language Process System-set (NLPx)
-The code of [paper](https://aclanthology.org/2023.inlg-main.31/) is developed on a python package for processing NLP tasks based on transformers, pytorch, datasets etc. libraries.
+The code of is developed on [nlpe](https://github.com/codesedoc/nlpe), a python package for processing NLP experiments.
-Its mission is to reduce the duplicate labors when we set up and NLP models or framework in current popular deep learning framework or methodology cross multiple nodes.

 ## Data
 <ol>